vespakoen/dstore/README.md

 node-projector can be seen as a interface to all your storage engines.

-Via a simple REST API, you can manage the schema of your data, and store data with a single request and in a simple format.
+Via a simple REST API, you can manage the blueprint of your data, and store data with a single request and in a simple format.

 Currently, node-projector supports **PostgreSQL**, **Elasticsearch** and **LevelDB**, the perfect stack for a modern web application.